isovera/isovera_tools/isovera_tools/README.txt

 ### Profile

-A profile named isovera_tools will be installed.
+This module installs a backup and migrate profile named isovera_tools, which provides a file names with the git tokens.
 Be sure to check the excluded tables and other settings.

 ### Git Tokens